SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 * `related_publications` can be a list of [`https://schema.org/ScholarlyArticle`s](https://schema.org/ScholarlyArticle)
 * `center_name` can be an [`https://schema.org/Organization`](https://schema.org/Organization)

-There are appears to be a lack of appropriate Schema.org or Bioschemas terms for some of the other mandatory and recommended terms.
+There appears to be a lack of appropriate Schema.org or Bioschemas terms for some of the other mandatory and recommended terms.
 Notably:

 * `depth` is not a possibly property of [`https://schema.org/GeoCoordinates`](https://schema.org/GeoCoordinates).